Public-Health-Scotland/dose_instruction_parser/doc/sphinx/source/doc_pages/adapting_code.rst

 Adapting the code to similar tasks
 ==================================

-The :program:`en_edris9` model and :program:`di_parser` package have been tailored to the problem of parsing free text dose instructions from prescriptions.
+The :program:`en_edris9` model and :program:`dose_instruction_parser` package have been tailored to the problem of parsing free text dose instructions from prescriptions.
 However, the code can be used as a starting point to solve similar problems.

 Parsing dose instructions for specific drugs or conditions